 Visit How We Bill You for additional information.

-If you have not yet set up an account or are not receiving a water and sewer bill and you know you have a water meter, contact Customer Service.
+If you have not yet set up an account or are not receiving a water and wastewater bill and you know you have a water meter, contact Customer Service.
 If you wish, you may also download our Customer Registration Form.

 When do I get a bill?